 Experience

-ML Research Scientist, Quantum for AI
+Research Scientist, Quantum for AI

 Quantinuum (2025-Current)